All posts by PPBongi

-Continue reading “Peaceful Property” Series Review (Ep.1 to 12)
+Continue reading “Seoul Blues” Series Review (Ep.1 to 8)

-Continue reading “Peaceful Property” Series Review (Ep.1 to 12)
+Continue reading “Every You, Every Me” Series Review (Ep.1 to 8)

 My last tier of my favorite Asian BLs for this year is, of course equally eclectic as my first two lists were.
 Perhaps these, of all the series I have watched this year, are the ones that have left the greatest emotional impact on me.
 Equally important, they have also made me ruminative and reflective.
 Wondering and pondering most whether I would have taken the same actions or gone down the same path or felt the same way.
 Mostly, I saw something within me in each of the main protagonists.
 Some characteristic force, strength, flaw, weakness, emotion, or perhaps desire that helped me identify more with how they felt, who they were, and/or more importantly why they did what they did.
 I felt deeply engaged in what was happening and could feel their emotions with them: